You’ve heard terms like ‘milestone’, ‘deliverables’, and ‘goals’ thrown around if you’ve worked in project management.

 Luckily, all you need to do is a powerful project management tool like ClickUp.

-With ClickUp’s Goals, you can break down huge project goals into smaller achievable Targets.
+With ClickUp’s Goals, you can break down project goals, such as a large construction project, into smaller achievable Targets.
 This not only keeps everything organized, but it also keeps your project team motivated by giving them frequent feelings of accomplishment.

 Now that you got your team all fired up, let’s see what else ClickUp’s Goals can do: